 (84 day estimated length of stay)

 When needed, BoardPrep uses a 4 Phase/12 Week model program to structure the experience.
-The example below is for an who completes A through D phase in 12 weeks
+The example below is for an individual who completes the A through D phase in 12 weeks

 Eligibility based on assessment findings: